Former Colts punter Pat McAfee adds talk show to portfolio

 “I’m definitely going to be busy, but I am going to enjoy it,” McAfee said before Monday’s show.
 “There is a lot of coordination and planning involved, but it is a dream come true for me and my friends.”

 It also marks DAZN’s first talk show as executive vice president Jamie Horowitz expands the network’s portfolio beyond boxing and MMA.
+The show will air weekdays from 10 a.m.-12 p.m.
+EDT.

 McAfee has been on a steady rise he retired from the NFL after the 2016 season.
 He worked for Barstool Sports for close to two years before leaving over a disagreement about profit sharing.